bhuvanh14/RideUp/README.md

 # RideUp Project

-An online bike parts store built with React and Node.js.
+An online bike parts store with a bike gallery built with React and Node.js.

 ## How to Run Locally